FluffyMaguro/SC2_Coop_Overlay/README.md

 * [sc2reader](https://github.com/ggtracker/sc2reader) was used as replay parser.

 # Change log
+* 1.10 version

+      - Outlaw order shown
+      - Start up notification shows hotkeys and if an update is available
+      - Shows games even without any kills

 * 1.9 version

       - It's now possible to view analysis of older replays and switch between them freely